top of page

 Recovery Tool of the Day: Humility Inventory

 Write down three areas of your life where humility has helped you grow.
-Then list one area where pride or ego might be blocking progress.
-Ask: What would humility invite me to do differently?
+Then, list one area where pride or ego might be blocking progress.
+Ask yourself: What would humility invite me to do differently?
 This exercise can be tracked in your 365-day sobriety calendar and revisited weekly to notice shifts in your mindset.

 Why Humility Is a Superpower in Recovery